CTEC-CS/github-prompt-engineering-portfolio-RyRy-Winner/AI prompts/business/stock predictor/README.md

 # ⚠️WARNING!⚠️

- Do NOT blindly trust AI with your financial decisions.
-Always fact-check AI before making these decisions.
+ <span style="color:red">Do NOT blindly trust AI with your financial decisions.
+Always fact-check AI before making these decisions.</span>